TOAST-DOCS/Network-Load-Balancer/en/public-api.md

 - - -

-### Modify IP ACL target
+### Modify IP ACL Target

 Modifies an existing IP ACL target.
-You can only modify the description.
+Only description can be changed.

 ```
 PUT /v2.0/lbaas/ipacl-targets/{ipaclTargetId}